What to look for when choosing a Santa Fe Chiropractor

 - Do you feel comfortable with your new chiropractor?

 - Is treatment physically comfortable?
-(Occasionally there may be some minor treatment soreness or even increase in symptoms after a treatment.
+Occasionally there may be some minor treatment soreness or even increase in symptoms after a treatment.
 This should not last more than a day or so, and improvement should be obvious with further care.
-If this happens, be sure to let your chiropractor know.)

 The following may be warning signs: